Not Quite Ready to be Engaged? Give a Promise Ring to Show Your Love

 Promises are taken quite seriously by most people.
 But when a person makes a promise to another words alone often do not convey the true depth of the sentiment behind it and a ring because of its association with meaning of eternity, has become the most highly appreciated way to do this.

-In many traditions, the promise ring has been given for different reasons, with pre-engagement heading the list.
-However that is not the only case; this ring can be given for platonic reasons as well and because of this, when a promise ring is given, the intention must be made clear to avoid misunderstandings.
+In many traditions, it has been given for different reasons, with pre-engagement heading the list.
+However that is not the only case; this ring can be given for platonic reasons as well and because of this, the intention must be made clear to avoid misunderstandings.

 As friends throughout history have made pacts and exchanged “poesy” rings to seal them, a promise ring can symbolize your resolution to always be there for each other.
 This ring was usually a metal band engraved with the sentiment to be expressed to a dear friend or a lover.